Macclare/marker-backend/README.md

 # Releaf-Backend

-This is a the FIRS Portal project built using React and TypeScript.
+This is a marker-api project built using Node, express and TypeScript.

 ## Thoughts